hangnt1623/Vendor-Reliability-Assessment-for-Procurement-Optimization-using-PowerBI/README.md

   + Cost Management Gap: Total procurement costs are volatile and increasing, seemingly decoupled from improving reliability metrics, indicating a lack of cost optimization alongside performance.
 - Opportunity for Proactive, Value-Driven Procurement: The current data allows for a shift from reactive problem-solving to a strategic, predictive, and value-optimizing procurement function.

-👉🏻 Based on the insights and findings above, we would recommend Senior Manager to consider the following:
+**👉🏻 Based on the insights and findings above, we would recommend COO to consider the following:**

 - Optimize Shipping Channels:
   + Reallocate volume based on true channel value (including failure costs), not just freight.
 Reduce reliance on risky Cargo and Overseas for critical items.